 Decorating Your Home With French Country Style

-Ready to say "oui" to French country style in your own home?
-Some simple ways to add a rustic and lived-in, yet elegant vibe to your home include:
+Ready to say oui to French country style in your own home?
+Some simple ways to add a rustic and lived-in feel to your home include:

-- Choosing furniture with low-sheen and natural upholstery.
-Furniture upholstered in white, cream, or pale yellow, linen fabric is extremely common in French country homes.
+- Choose furniture with low-sheen and natural upholstery.
+Furniture upholstered in white, cream, or pale yellow linen fabric is extremely common in French country homes.

 - Choose slightly distressed or weathered wood furniture, flooring, or accent pieces.